-- Sunrise Wind and its affiliates have been active participants in the E-TWG and associated work groups since their inception. - Ørsted's Laura Morse, a representative for Sunrise Wind and its affiliates, haswe actively participated in the organizing committees for the 2018 and 2020 State of the Science workshop, and Ørsted's Sophie Hartfield Lewis was a keynote speaker in 2018 and Ørsted's Madeline Hodge will participate in a panel on cumulative impacts in 2020. - Sunrise Wind has will further-dedicated Project-specific resources to the E-TWG, Stephanie Wilson, Liz Gowell and Michael Evans. - Sunrise Wind has dedicated specialists contributing to the Specialist Committees, including Laura Morse on the Marine Mammal and Sea Turtle Specialist Committee and Brita Woeck on the Bird and Bat Specialist Committee. - Sunrise Wind will continue working with the E-TWG and attend future meetings and workshops.
+- Sunrise Wind and its affiliates have been active participants in the E-TWG and associated work groups since their inception. - Ørsted has actively participated in the organizing committees for the 2018 and 2020 State of the Science workshop, and Ørsted's Sophie Hartfield Lewis was a keynote speaker in 2018 and Ørsted's Madeline Hodge participated in a panel on cumulative impacts in 2020. - Sunrise Wind has dedicated Project-specific resources to the E-TWG, Liz Gowell and Michael Evans. - Sunrise Wind has dedicated specialists contributing to the Specialist Committees, including the Marine Mammal and Sea Turtle Specialist Committee and the Bird and Bat Specialist Committee. - Sunrise Wind will continue working with the E-TWG and attend future meetings and workshops.
 Specifically, Sunrise Wind will participate and engage relevant stakeholders participating in the E-TWG pursuant to Section 12.04 of the OREC Agreement.